minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 voting @stratmann-2005 p.143-144 @stratmann-2002.
 Considering a closer
 time-frame for contribution has also proven to increase plausibility
 @stratmann-1995.

-// - model setup: must allow for endogeneity of contributions, dichotomus nature of
-//   dependent vote variable (yes/no) and non-negativity of campaign comntributions.
-//   @stratmann-1991 p.606

 Given the extensive research done in money in politics, and moreover in the (causal) relationship between campaign contributions and rollcall voting